 Welcome to the UK Great Lakes Sailing Handicaps Website

-An updated handicap list has been published to include the Nacra Inter 20.
-No handicaps have been changed.
 A reminder that the RYA has published a Class Configuration List and we show this configuration information on our handicap list.
-If you have a class at your club not on the RYA Class list then contact them.
+If you have a class at your club not on the list then contact the RYA Technical team and ask them to add it.

 Photo: Tim Olin